Ahmosys/hotel-management/README.md

 ⚠️ NB : If you want to use another database, you can change the connection string in the `appsettings.json` file in the `src/Web` directory.

+## 🔍 Hindsight and areas for improvement
+- **Logging**: Implement a more robust logging system to track application events and errors (Serilog).

+- **Testing**: Increase test coverage by adding more unit tests, integration tests, and end-to-end tests.

+- **Result Pattern**: Implement a result pattern to handle errors and responses in a more consistent and structured way.

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.